cloudfoundry/diego-design-notes/README.md

     - this information is used by the CC to responds to `cf apps` and `cf app X` requests.
 - [**File-Server**](https://github.com/cloudfoundry-incubator/file-server)
     - mediates uploads bound for the CC coming from the Executor.
 Translating the Executor's simple HTTP POST into the complex multipart-form upload required by CC.
     - serves static assets used by our various components.
-In particular, it serves the linux-circus binaries (see below).
+In particular, it serves the App Lifecycle binaries (see below).

 ### Components on the Cell